 How to get to El Ceibo

 Driving Directly from Montevideo it’s very simple.
 Take Ruta 5 to Florida.
-After passing the Florida exit, at the next roundabout you will see a very visible sign to El Ceibo on the right.
+The entrance is at kilometre 97.400.
 The drive from Ruta 5 is along country lanes, takes 20 minutes and is very well sign-posted.